JorPoon/JorPoon/README.md

 - A passion for quality user interface design and experience!
 - A fan of fitness, video games and sports!
 - A learner that continues to stay updated with the newest technologies!
+- A foodie!
+I love to explore the food culture around my city!

 ## Technical Skills